Gudrat000/Gudrat000/README.md

 - 👋 Hi, I’m Gudrat
-- 👀 I’m interested in C++, Java, C#
+- 👀 I’m interested in C++, C#, DotNet
-- I want to be a Software Engineer
 - 🌱 I’m currently student at WSB University
-- 💞️ I’m looking to forward being a Junior Developer
+- 💞️ I’m looking forward to being a Junior Developer
 - 📫 How to reach me - gudratmaharram@gmail.com

 <!---